vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-server.md

 Gracefully stopping the server ensures that all in-flight operations are completed and internal state is saved cleanly.
 Avoid killing the process manually unless absolutely necessary.
 Use stop server to avoid region corruption or loss of queued events in WAN or async setups.

 A Tanzu GemFire server is where your application’s data lives.
-It’s designed for performance, scalability, and reliability but it’s important to manage it correctly.
+It’s designed for performance, scalability, and reliability, but it’s important to manage it correctly.

 Be sure to: